 The Letters Foundation only considers requests from individuals residing in the United States, either citizens or those with documented immigration status.
-Please kindly note that we do not accept letters written on behalf of someone else, with the exception of letters written on behalf of a family member or household member.
-EXCLUSIONS: The Foundation does not make grants for capital construction costs, endowments, medical or academic research, experimental medical treatments, scholarships, sectarian or religious purposes, general fundraising drives or events, loans of any type (personal or business), business startups, student loans/debt, tuition, or to support candidates for political office.
+Please kindly note that we do not accept letters written on behalf of someone else (with the exception of letters written on behalf of a family member) and that all new letter requests must be postmarked by January 31, 2020.
+EXCLUSIONS: The Foundation does not make grants for vehicles, capital construction costs, endowments, medical or academic research, experimental medical treatments, scholarships, sectarian or religious purposes, general fundraising drives or events, loans of any type (personal or business), business startups, student loans/debt, tuition, or to support candidates for political office.
 The Foundation does not accept unsolicited proposals from nonprofit institutions.
 While the Foundation does not pay tuition, some vocational training programs are considered.

 We appreciate your courage in reaching out to us, and will hold your letter in strictest confidence.

 To qualify for consideration, include a detailed description of your hardship and a specific request for the item or service that you feel would be of most help.
 Additionally, please include the following details:

 You write us a letter postmarked by January 31, 2020.
 Please provide as much detail as possible about yourself, your household, your hardship, and your most pressing need (or request).
 If you include your email address, we'll send you an emailed notification once we receive your letter.

 We read it.
 Your letter will be assigned to one of our Letter Readers, who will carefully evaluate it and decide whether or not your request is eligible for further review.
 You will hear from us either way.